Learn-by-doing/git-basics/README.md

 ## Extra Credit

 If you're feeling like a challenge, try to [create a pull request](https://help.github.com/articles/about-pull-requests/) with some change to this project.
-Feel free to [create an issue](https://github.com/Learn-by-doing/git-basics/issues/new) for this project if you get stuck and need some help.
+Feel free to [create an issue](https://github.com/Learn-by-doing/git-basics/issues/new) if you get stuck and need some help.